utkarsh6263/Git-Github-Session/README.md

   </div>

 Demo Repository for introducing folks with Open source and Github.
-Add your names and address in names.md for first open source contribution.
+Add your names and e-mail address in names.md for first open source contribution.